mplatvoet/kovenant/docs/docs/considerations.md

 }
 ```
 the latter has the advantage that it doesn't interfere with other frameworks that introduces such methods.
 But on the other
-hand who many frameworks bringing async functionality does a project really need?
+hand how many frameworks bringing async functionality does a project really need?
 So I decided to stick with top level
 functions, which need to be imported explicitly anyway, to keep things simple.